pletfix/app/README.md

 ##About Pletfix

-Pletfix is going to be an easy to learn and fastled PHP framework.
+Pletfix is going to be an easy to learn and fasted PHP framework.

 But currently, Pletfix is **under construction** and not ready to use yet!